 Is Western religion a substitute for spirituality?
 Is it spiritual junk food without substance?

-Before we jump into the rationale for the analogy of religion as fast-food spirituality, let’s look at some background information.
+Before we jump into the analogy of religion as fast-food spirituality, let’s look at some background information.

 The Context of Spirituality

 Spirituality can be confusing.
 The term spirit refers to the human Spirit or Soul.
 People use these words to make things sound “spiritual.”
 People use them to describe almost everything in the human condition.
 For example, some people say that eating hot spicy food is a spiritual experience.

 We overuse the term spirituality.
 So, it’s important to pay attention to context.
 Spirituality is the realm of Mystics, Seers, and Shaman.
 Gifted Seers operate apart from organized religion of any kind.
 So, religions adopt them when they can.
 If they can’t, then they burn them as heretics or Witches.

 Nature is the basis of all religions.
 The earliest forms of Paganism and Animism tried to find ways to explain the universe.
 Here, the belief in animals and nature became the anthropomorphic entities of the gods.
 They developed the early processes of Shamanism exploring the spirit world.